lucasyoshioka/transfer/README.md

 To run this project, import all Maven dependencies and run com.revolut.digitalbank.Application.java.

-Check the class ControlleTest.java to see how this application works and all the business logic implemented.
+Check the class ControllerTest.java to see how this application works and all the business logic implemented.

 Technologies I used: